 - Items or services secured by competitive bid process (e.g. Requests for Proposal)

-If a current opportunity for your product or service is identified, you will be contacted by a representative of Orlando Health or HPA.
-If Orlando Health or HPA wishes to evaluate your product or services through a competitive bid process, you will be contacted when the applicable competitive bid process commences.
-If you are not contacted, then there is no current need or opportunity for your products at services at Orlando Health or HPA, but you will continue to be considered for future opportunities.
+If a current opportunity for your product or service is identified, you will be contacted by a representative of Orlando Health.
+If Orlando Health wishes to evaluate your product or services through a competitive bid process, you will be contacted when the applicable competitive bid process commences.
+If you are not contacted, then there is no current need or opportunity for your products at services at Orlando Health but you will continue to be considered for future opportunities.

 Process and Timeline

-If you are selected as a business partner, or to participate in a competitive bid process, a representative from Orlando Health or HPA will contact you.
+If you are selected as a business partner, or to participate in a competitive bid process, a representative from Orlando Health will contact you.

-The current process employed by Orlando Health and HPA to solicit bids, or to execute a contract is as follows:
+The current process employed by Orlando Health to solicit bids, or to execute a contract is as follows:

 - Review data and terms for current needs or expiring contracts